Start a Project

 In addition, Once you’ve defined your API call using the fetch() method, the next step is to execute the request and set the retrieved data in your components like flatlist etc.

-Code example for API calling:-
+Code example for API calls:-

 API Calls in React Native Using Axios